ebkr/r2modmanPlus/README.md

 The only thing you have to consider when suggesting a feature is the impact it will have on users who don't have a lot of experience with computers.

 ## Changelog
+### 3.1.13
+- Directory resolution should work as intended for more users.
+- The settings tabs and search now stay visible when scrolling down the page.
+- Mods excluded from the manager are now updated without restarting the manager.
+- Visible errors are now also written to the local log file.

 ### 3.1.12
 - Fixed issue causing mod list to not use refreshed cache on initial launch.
 - Profiles can now be updated using codes and files without having to export/delete/re-import.